Mikhail-Vaganov/FS_HTTP_API/README.md

 ## Testing
 - Test samples for REST client of PhpStorm can be found in REST_tests folder
 - Another useful application for testing API is [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?utm_source=chrome-ntp-launcher) Chrome plugin
-- One might use built-in web-server.
-In this case create in root folder of the server **fsapi** folder and copy the project in this directory.
-From comand line run web server:
+- One might use the built-in PHP web server.
+In this case create in the root folder of the server **fsapi** folder and copy the project in this directory.
+From comand line run the web server:
 ```
-php.exe -S localhost:8080 -t \<root_folder\> <root_folder>\fsapi\routing.php
+php.exe -S localhost:8080 -t <root_folder> <root_folder>\fsapi\routing.php
 ```